 19. Some jets have been retired.

 The Vulcan bomber, which weighs the same as two train carriages, performed with the Red Arrows for the final time a few summers ago under the call sign ‘Big Big Battle’.

 20. The iconic formation emerged in the 60s.

 In 1968 – when the team increased from seven to nine – the Red Arrow’s diamond-shaped flying formation, the Diamond Nine, became iconic and was registered as an official trademark.

 21. There’s a Red Arrow kit!

 CARF Models developed an RC Red Arrow from Skygate in kit form (also available as an ARF).
 It has a molded fuselage with a 98 in wingspan power and its length is 125 in.
-Dry weight is around 45 lbs.
+The dry weight is around 45 lbs.
 It needs a 160 to 200 N thrust turbine engine for power.

-Also on offer is the Phoenix Model ARF RC Red Arrow, which is made of a full wood construction and includes retracts.
+Also on offer is the Phoenix Model ARF RC Red Arrow, which is made of full wood construction and includes retracts.
 Its wingspan is 51.2 in and its length is 50.4 in.
 It needs a 1750 kV motor turning a 90 mm EDF unit producing a minimum of 6 lbs of thrust.

 FAQs about The Red Arrows